June 5, 2021 /

 The UK citizen has the right to choose:

-publish in the United Kingdom according to the procedure provided for by the ministerial circular 6/2013 (attached) and obtain a “Certificate of non-impediment”, issued by the local authority of the country of origin, and a “Bilingual sworn declaration” issued by (s) concerned with a British lawyer or notary.
-This certificate of non-impediment, apostilled and duly translated, will be presented, together with the bilingual sworn declaration, also legalized, to the competent civil status office for the purpose of celebrating the marriage.
+Publish in the United Kingdom according to the procedure provided for by the ministerial circular 6/2013 (attached) and obtain a “Certificate of non-impediment,” issued by the local Authority of the country of origin, and a “Bilingual sworn declaration” issued by (s) concerned with a British lawyer or notary.
+This certificate of non-impediment, apostilled and duly translated, will be presented, together with the bilingual sworn declaration, legalized, to the competent civil status office to celebrate the marriage.

 contact the UK Consulate in Italy to obtain consular clearance

 Hungarian citizens: the replacement certification of the authorization to marry is issued to Hungarian citizens wishing to marry in Italy by the Embassy of Hungary (Circ.
 11/2013)

 Filandesi citizens: the Nulla osta for Finnish citizens who intend to marry in Italy is issued by their local Authority and complies with the model attached to Circular 1/2014;

 Lithuanian citizens: Lithuanian citizens residing in Italy who intend to marry in Italy must apply for the CLEARANCE from the Municipal Offices of their country (facsimile attached to Circ.
 2/2014)

 Danish citizens: The Nulla Osta, equipped with an Apostille, will be issued by the Registry of the Municipality of residence in Denmark in Danish, English, and German with translation into Italian by a sworn translator in Denmark.
 The certificate is valid for 4 months. (facsimile attached to Circ.
 18/2014);